Audubon’s Silver Bluff Sanctuary covers bottomland hardwood forest, longleaf pine savanna, grassland, and riparian habitats.

 Kathwood Ponds has three constructed ponds separated by banks.
 Walking paths make the shape of a figure eight around the ponds.

 During our first visit, most of the wildlife in and around the ponds was wading birds.
-While we still found a couple birds, American alligators were the prize sighting of our second visit.
+While we still found a couple of birds, American alligators were the prize sighting of our second visit.
 We saw at least 6 of them!
 With the higher water levels, the alligators were easy to spot.
 The largest was sunning on a metal grate in the far pond.
 The smallest was a young alligator along the shore.

 In the ponds we saw an anhinga, a great blue heron, and a little blue heron.
 A small pied-billed grebe bobbed in and out of the water looking for food.
 It was fun watching it disappear and trying to anticipate where it would pop up above the surface again.